Overview

 Regulatory Environment and Digital Trade Barriers

+Foreign vendors find it increasingly difficult to operate in Türkiye due to the existing 7.5% digital services tax (DST), local content requirements, and restrictions on social media platforms.
 Additionally, regulatory challenges include strict data privacy laws modeled after the EU’s GDPR, evolving AI regulations, and restrictions on cross-border data flows.
 Compliance with these regulations can be complex and costly for businesses.

 The regulatory environment is further complicated by stringent cybersecurity laws and measures aimed at combating online threats, which affect social media platforms and digital content providers.
 Developing and aligning digital standards with international norms remain a priority but also a challenge.
 Foreign companies face bureaucratic hurdles for market entry and often require local partnerships to navigate the regulatory landscape.
 Public sector procurement processes are also challenging for new entrants.

-• Cross Border Data Flows - The Law on Protection of Personal Data No. 6698 requires companies and organizations to receive explicit consent before transferring data to countries that have not been deemed by the Data Protection Board (the decision-making organ within the KVKK – the data protection authority) to have adequate data protections in place.
-Türkiye has not released the list of “adequate” countries yet, so companies are still required to receive explicit consent before transferring data over borders.
 Türkiye seeks to harmonize its personal data protection regulations with that of the EU’s General Data Protection Regulation (GDPR).
 As a step towards that objective, the KVKK implemented amendments to the Personal Data Protection Law (No. 6698) on June 1, 2024, allowing data controllers to process and transfer abroad personal data for rights protection or to meet obligations in employment, health, safety, and social security.
-These amendments provide for four alternatives for the transfer of personal data abroad: 1) adequacy decisions for countries, international organizations and sectors within the country, 2) non-international agreements between public institutions, 3) Binding Corporate Rules, and 4) Standard Contractual Clauses.
+These amendments provide four alternatives for the transfer of personal data abroad: 1) adequacy decisions for countries, international organizations and sectors within the country, 2) non-international agreements between public institutions, 3) Binding Corporate Rules, and 4) Standard Contractual Clauses.

+The Regulation of Electronic Commerce Law No. 6563 was amended with the law Amending the Law on the Regulation of Electronic Commerce (the “Amendment Law”) adopted by the Turkish Parliament on 1 July 2022.
+This was due to concerns that in its current state, the law was inefficient in addressing the problems created in the face of rapidly changing digitalization and technology.
+Influenced by the European Union’s Digital Markets Act and the Digital Services Act, the amendments brought fundamental changes to the E-Commerce Law.
 The amended law poses a number of challenges for industry players, including: an e-commerce license fee, which requires companies with a transaction volume exceeding 65 billion Turkish liras to pay a license fee of 25% of the transaction volume exceeding 65 billion Turkish liras and a decreasing license fee for the remainder of the transaction volume; advertising restrictions, which limit the ability of certain companies to reach consumers through advertising and restricts the ability of certain companies from providing consumers with information about lower-cost alternatives; prohibits companies from selling their own brands, meaning that certain companies, based on their size, cannot sell lower priced private labeled products.

 Digital Trade Opportunities

-Specific Industry Sub-Sectors
+Specific Industry Sub-sectors

-Digital Economy-Related Trade Events
+Digital Economy-related Trade Events

 Türkiye hosts several key events that highlight its digital economy initiatives and opportunities.
-These include the ICT Summit, organized since 2000 and showcasing ICT innovations and trends; Türkiye AI Summit, focusing on the latest AI technologies, as well as the discussion of AI’s immediate and long-term effects; Mobilefest Eurasia, showcasing advancements in telecommunications, digital services and mobile solutions; and Istanbul Fintech Week, bringing together fintech innovators, investors, and stakeholders to explore the future of financial technologies.
+These include the ICT Summit, organized since 2000 and showcasing ICT innovations and trends; Türkiye AI (TRAI) Summit, focusing on the latest AI technologies, as well as the discussion of AI’s immediate and long-term effects; Mobilefest Eurasia, showcasing advancements in telecommunications, digital services and mobile solutions; and Istanbul Fintech Week, bringing together fintech innovators, investors, and stakeholders to explore the future of financial technologies.

 The Department of Commerce in collaboration with the Ministry of Trade also leads the annual U.S.-Türkiye Digital Dialogue, a forum for exchanging best practices and addressing potential entry barriers.